isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 On March 25, 1995, I was asked to give a speech at the “Memorial Meeting for Shirabe Yosie” and I spoke about my encounter that day.

 “Dear Auntie, are you running as hard as you can now in heaven?
 Aren't you out of breath from running?
 Are you doing well with only one lung with a capacity of 680?
 Don't you feel any more pain?
 That's so good.
 Twenty-six years ago, Tokyo Colony was poor, the office was shabby, and only a screen separated the room.
 So you could hear our interview from beginning to end.
 If the building had been fine, with concrete construction like today, and the interview room had been isolated, our conversation wouldn't have reached Auntie's ears.
-And if you hadn't run after me then, I wouldn't be who I am now.
+And if you hadn't run after me then, I wouldn't be who I am now."

 ## Workplace Discussion